Short Story Series: Jack London$15

 Recommended Ages: This class is ideal for students ages 10-17.
 Younger academically gifted students will be accepted.

-Start Date: December 1.
+Start Date: Enrollment currently closed.
 Course consists of 1 lesson plan.
 Students will have two weeks to complete the course.
 No live classes – view the lessons on YOUR schedule.

 What is the difference between a short story and a novel (other than the length)?
 How can the shorter form help a writer focus closely on plot and action?
 How can a writer make their readers care about the characters they have created without the extra room of a longer novel?
 In this course, we will read one short story from a single American writer, Jack London.
 We will make comparisons between this short story and a larger novel of the author’s work to find common themes in the writer’s work.
 Students will learn how the short story form has shaped the history of modern literature, and we will look at examples of short stories that have enabled the writer to comment on their own culture and on the events of the world around them.